+7. Permanents distance will not count towards any ACP awards (Super Randonneur, Randonneur 5000) or towards BC Randonneurs club awards based on ACP/RM distance (the John Hathaway Memorial Award ["Iron Butt"], or the 40,000 km award).
+There is a dedicated Permanents award however (the "BC-12"), for completing a Permanent in each of 12 consecutive months.
+Regular ACP/RM rides (brevets, flèches and traces) can be used in this mix, so a rider doesn't necessarily need to ride a Permanent during the regular brevet season, April to September, if regularly riding ACP/RM sanctioned brevets.

-8. A permanent can be ridden by any BC Randonneurs club member.
-The permanent brevet program is limited to members only.
-Membership renewal is January 1.
+8. Permanents can be ridden by any current BC Randonneurs Club member.
+The Permanent program is limited to current members only.
+Membership renewal is required beginning January 1.
 Go to Membership.

 10. Permanents cannot be used to qualify for any ACP/RM events - PBP, Rocky Mt 1200, etc.

-12. A Event Waiver & and a Covid-19 Waiver must be completed, signed and submitted to the Permanent Coordinator BEFORE the permanent.
-(Details below)
+12. A Event Waiver (aka Event Participant Release) must be completed, signed and submitted to the Permanent Coordinator BEFORE the Permanent.
+(Details below).